dzwfighting/Image-Search-Website/README.md

  - Responsive design for optimal viewing on different devices.

 ## Installation
- - Navigate to the project directory: cd imagesearch
+ - Navigate to the project directory: cd image-search-website
  - Install the dependencies: npm install

 ## Usage